top of page

 Brett has sung with Espressivo since 2021.
 He has directed the choirs at Emerald Cove Middle School since 2012, and he directed the Quail Ridge Chorus from 2016-2020.
 Among his achievements are a GRAMMY-nominated recording with Seraphic Fire and the Professional Choral Institute.
 Outside of singing, Brett is an avid runner and aspiring home chef.
 He lives in Westlake with his three beautiful children: Sutter, Grant, and Quinn.

-Jessica Beauleaux - Alto
+Jessica Beauleaux - Alto/Soprano

 Rachel Begleiter - Soprano